 Angle, Opacity, Bounce, Is Draggable, Passes Through, Is Static, Ignore Gravity, Fixed Rotation, and Drawing are all Sprite Type properties as well as Sprite properties.
 These are described in the previous section.

 Picture Selection: Select an image from the Picture List defined in the Sprite Type to display on the Sprite.

-X, Y: Location of the Sprite on the X-axis and Y-axis of the Stage.
+X, Y: Location of the top left pixel of the Sprite on the X-axis and Y-axis of the Stage.
 You can also click and drag the Sprite to your desired initial position.

 Z: Where the Sprite is in the Depth of the Canvas.
 A Sprite with a higher Z-value will appear in front of a Sprite with a lower Z-value.
 This is demonstrated in the GIF above under the 'Picture List' section of Sprite Type Properties: the beaver has a higher Z-value than the tree, so it is in front when it passes the tree.

 Groups of sprites that have the same behavior should belong to the same sprite type.
 In the example below, WallType is a Sprite Type, and there are multiple Sprites of this type in the app (ie. the walls).

 Whenever the ball touches any of the WallType Sprites, the ball goes back to its starting location.